 SIGN.
 Any object, device, display or structure, or part thereof, situated outdoors or indoors and visible from the exterior of the building or structure, that is used to advertise, identify display, direct or attract attention to an object, person, institution, organization, business, product, service, event or location by any means, including words, letters, figures, designs, symbols, fixtures, colors illumination or projected images.
-Signs do not include the flag or emblem of any nation, organization of nations, state or city, or any fraternal, religious or civic organizations; or city, or any fraternal, religious or civic organizations; works of art which in no way identify a product or business logo.
+Signs do not include the flag or emblem of any nation, organization of nations, state or city, or any fraternal, religious or civic organizations; works of art which in no way identify a product or business logo.
 See related sign definitions that are listed alphabetically in Chapter 13.